rjuju/sql2pg/README.md

 SELECT 1 FROM t1 AS t WHERE id < 10 ;
 -- 1 FIXME for this statement
--- FIXME: Flashback clause ignored for table "t1": "VERSIONS BETWEEN TIMESTAMP MINVALUE AND current_timestamp" UPDATE t1 SET val = 't' WHERE id = 1 ;
+-- FIXME: Flashback clause ignored for table "t1": "VERSIONS BETWEEN TIMESTAMP MINVALUE AND current_timestamp" -- 1 comments for this statement must be replaced
+-- now unsupported stuff
+UPDATE t1 SET val = 't' WHERE id = 1 ;
 -- 1 FIXME for this statement
 -- FIXME: Error logging clause ignored: "LOG ERRORS INTO err.log (to_char(sysdate), id)"